 The Ultimate HIIT Workout With Weights For An Intense Session

-Whether you are scanning the group exercise classes at your local gym or perusing the offerings from live or on-demand workout classes on Peloton Digital, BODI, or your favorite fitness platform, there’s a good chance you will come across high-intensity interval training (HIIT) workouts.
+Whether you are scanning the group exercise classes at your local gym or perusing the offerings from live or on-demand workout classes on your favorite fitness platform, there’s a good chance you will come across high-intensity interval training (HIIT) workouts.

-Although many HIIT workouts involve cardio exercises, an indoor cycling HIIT workout on a spin bike, or a HIIT running workout, you can also do HIIT workouts with strength training exercises.
+Although many HIIT workouts involve cardio exercises, an indoor cycling HIIT workout on a spin bike, or a HIIT running workout, you can also do HIIT workout routines with strength training exercises.

-Beginners might start with a bodyweight HIIT strength training workout, but experienced athletes can actually do a HIIT workout with weights.
+Beginners might start with an at home bodyweight HIIT strength training workout, but experienced athletes can do a HIIT workout with weight training exercises.

-In this article, we will discuss how to do a HIIT workout with weights and then share a challenging HIIT workout with weights you can try on your own.
+This guide will discuss how to do a HIIT workout with weights and then share a challenging full body HIIT workout you can try out for your next training session.

 Two people doing a HIIT Workout With Weights, squats.